ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-programming.md

 installation instructions in one of the aforementioned articles.
-Please remember that, if you are installing Python on Windows it should either be a complete version of Python 3.8 or Python 3.9 and it should be executable through the use of the `python` command in your terminal window.
+Please remember that, if you are installing Python on Windows it should either be a complete version of Python 3.8 or Python 3.9 and it should be executable through the use of the `python` command in your terminal.
+You can confirm that you have the correct version of Python installed on your computer by typing `python --version` in your terminal window and then looking for the expected version number.

 Now that you have Python 3.9 installed on your computer you should complete all of the steps in the tutorial called [Getting Started with Python in VS